Formative vs summative

 How to use feedback

 Even if the feedback initially seems quite negative, all feedback you receive can be helpful.
-Concentrate on finding out what you did wrong or what you missed out in a piece of work and use it to help you think about how you can improve.
+Concentrate on finding out what you did wrong or missed out in a piece of work and use it to help you think about how you can improve.

 You will receive feedback that you may not have anticipated and it is useful to think about how you can use this information.
 For example, if a marker says "I found this argument difficult to follow", you should ask your reader to show you where in your work they got lost.
+Consider some of the points below when you think about making the most of feedback:

 - Think about what kind of feedback you would like before you hand your work in.
 You might want advice on how to plan your argument, or whether you’ve understood a particular concept correctly;